What is GDPR?

 - To ensure that data collection, data handling, data storage and data disposal procedures are in line with GDPR and cover all individual rights, including how personal data is deleted and destroyed.

 - Data access request procedures are handled within the timescales set out in the GDPR and we provide any additional information in line with that guidance.

 - The processing of personal data is carried out on a lawful basis as required by GDPR.

 - Where the school needs to seek consent, it does so in a manner that meets GDPR standards.

 - Any records of consent and the management of the process for seeking consent meets the GDPR standard.

-- The systems the school puts into place to verify individuals’ ages and to obtain parental or guardian consent for any data processing activity meet the standard set in the GDPR.
+- The systems the school puts into place to verify individuals’ ages and to obtain parental or guardian consent for any data processing activity meet the standard set out under GDPR.

-- Data protection by design and data protection impact assessments meet with the ICO’s code of practice on privacy impact assessments as well as with the latest guidance.
+- Data protection by design and data protection impact assessments comply with the ICO’s code of practice on privacy impact assessments, as well as with the latest guidance.

-- The school has a Data Protection Officer who will be given responsibility for data protection compliance.
+- The school has a Data Protection Officer who has responsibility for data protection compliance.

-The requirements of the GDPR are met by this school as the basis for collecting, storing, accessing, sharing and deleting personal data.
-Data is processed fairly lawfully and in a transparent manner.
+The requirements of GDPR are met by this school as the basis for collecting, storing, accessing, sharing and deleting personal data.
+Data is processed fairly, lawfully and in a transparent manner.
 It is used for specified, explicit and legitimate purposes in a way that is adequate, relevant and limited.
-It is accurate and kept up to date and kept no longer than is necessary.
-Data is processed in a manner that ensures appropriate security of the data.
+It is accurate, up to date and kept no longer than is necessary.
+Data is processed in a manner that ensures its appropriate security.